Dr. Edward Berger

 -Director of Research-

-Jennifer DeBoer is currently Assistant Professor of Engineering Education at Purdue University.
+Jennifer DeBoer is currently an Associate Professor of Engineering Education at Purdue University.
 Her research focuses on international education systems, individual and social development, technology use and STEM learning, and educational environments for diverse learners.

 Dr. Jeffrey Rhoads